chamodanethra/biometric_signature/README.md

 - `options`: A `SignatureOptions` instance that specifies:
   - `payload` (required): The UTF-8 payload to sign.
   - `promptTitle` (optional): Message displayed in the biometric prompt.
 Default to `Authenticate`.
+  - `promptSubtitle` (optional): Smaller message displayed in the biometric prompt.
+Default is null/empty.
   - `androidOptions` (optional): An `AndroidSignatureOptions` object offering:
     - `cancelButtonText`: Overrides the cancel button label.
 Defaults to `Cancel`.
     - `allowDeviceCredentials`: Enables device-credential fallback on compatible Android devices.